jaheyns/CfdOF/data/CfdFluidMaterialProperties/Readme.txt

 serve as a quick reference and does not aim to be an extended look up table.

-To prevent the database from becomming inefficiently large it is only limited to commonly used variables at 20 degrees Celcius at 1 atm.
+To prevent the database from becoming inefficiently large it is only limited to commonly used variables at 20 degrees Celcius at 1 atm.

 Current values are taken from FM White (2011) Fluid Mechanics.